“IS HAND PUMP WATER SAFE TO DRINK?”

 “How does the SimplePUMP compare to Company X?”

 Here are some reasons why we suggest Simple Pump is the better pump, for you:

 Simple Pumps are far more reliable than most other pumps, because they are CNC-machined.
 This machining, directed by computer instructions, ensures every stainless steel piece is identical to the last.
 Superb and consistent fit makes for far less wear, and much longer life.

 The structure of a Simple Pump is quite narrow — 1.75 inches at its widest — yet strong.
 Most other hand pumps simply cannot be installed along with a submersible in an the majority of existing wells.
 You would have to drill a second well in order to use it as back-up!

 Our pump requires DRAMATICALLY LESS EFFORT to pump the water, due to a much lighter mechanism.
-For example, the Simple Pump lift rods — which transmit the pump action from the lever arm to the pump cylinder at the bottom — are made out of super-light fiberglass with a resin FDA approved for drinking water use.
+For example, the Simple Pump lift rods — which transmit the pump action from the lever arm to the pump cylinder at the bottom — are made out of super-light fiberglass with a resin that is FDA approved for drinking water use.
 Significantly lighter weight also makes installation much easier.

 The Simple Pump COSTS DRAMATICALLY LESS than other “serious” and seemingly comparable pumps.
 One competitor costs about $1,100 more at 200′ water level.